The Rolex ‘Military’ Submariner

 Qaboos also added a new individual standard for the Sultanate of Oman, which exclusively featured the Khanjar in Gold with Sultans Crown above.

->In addition to implementing the necessary reforms to safeguard Oman’s future, Qaboos faced another issue, the Dhofar Rebellion that had commenced in 1962 was by 1970 growing ever stronger.
+In addition to implementing the necessary reforms to safeguard Oman’s future, Qaboos faced another issue: the Dhofar Rebellion, which had commenced in 1962, was by 1970 growing ever stronger.

-The Battle of Mirbat took place at 6 am on 19 July 1972.
-It has become one of the most famous standoffs in the regiment’s history; many have compared it to the famous battle at Rourke’s Drift.
+The Battle of Mirbat took place at 6 a.m. on 19 July 1972.
+It has become one of the most famous standoffs in the regiment’s history; many have compared it to the renowned battle at Rorke’s Drift.

-A 9 man permanent SAS team had been established at Mirbat earlier in the year.
-Each team was due to be posted for a three-month tour before being replaced.
-The occupying team was preparing to leave that very morning, when at about 5:30am a patrol discovered the 250 rebels on a hill to the North of the town.
+A nine-man permanent SAS team had been established at Mirbat earlier in the year.
+Each team was due to be posted for a three month tour before being replaced.
+The occupying team was preparing to leave that very morning when, at about 5:30 a.m., a patrol discovered 250 rebels on a hill to the north of the town.

-The surrounded SAS troops knew the situation the situation was serious, a frontal assault could only mean they were facing a very large force, a message was sent to the SAS HQ at Salalah.
-The rebels were well organised, advancing in groups and using high ground to lay down covering fire, by now rounds were coming in from all directions over the forts.
+The surrounded SAS troops knew the situation was serious; a frontal assault could only mean they were facing a very large force.
+A message was sent to SAS HQ at Salalah.
+The rebels were well organised, advancing in groups and using the high ground to lay down covering fire.
+By now, rounds were coming in from all directions over the forts.

-A lull in the fighting as the rebels recovered their wounded allowed two SAS troops to reach the gun pit of an antique 25 pounder (pictured below), which was used to devastating effect on the rebels, but as they fell more replaced them.
+A lull in the fighting, as the rebels recovered their wounded, allowed two SAS troops to reach the gun pit of an antique 25-pounder (pictured below), which was used to devastating effect on the rebels.
+As they fell, more replaced them.

 The perimeter walls started to collapse under heavy grenade attacks.
-A helicopter sent by HQ attempted to land on the nearby beach to evacuate the wounded but was hit by enemy machine gun fire and forced to turn back.
-At the gun pit one of the SAS troops had been killed and the other one bad wound to his chin resorted to firing the gun single handed, with the cannon raised to fire level at point blank range.
+A helicopter sent by HQ attempted to land on the nearby beach to evacuate the wounded but was hit by enemy machine-gun fire and forced to turn back.
+At the gun pit, one of the SAS troops had been killed, and the other, with a bad wound to his chin, resorted to firing the gun single handedly, with the cannon raised to fire level at point-blank range.

-The 23 year old SAS captain Mike Kealy radioed for an air-strike, by now the rebels were almost on top of the gun pit, the remaining men continued to pick off the advancing troops despite an almost continuous hail of bullets and grenades.
-Just as all seemed lost two Strike master jets roared over.
+The 23-year-old SAS captain, Mike Kealy, radioed for an air strike.
+By now, the rebels were almost on top of the gun pit.
+The remaining men continued to pick off the advancing troops despite an almost continuous hail of bullets and grenades.
+Just as all seemed lost, two Strike Master jets roared overhead.

-From the radio the jets were given targets, they would have to drop 500lb bombs on positions less than 60 yards from the gun crew.
-Just the sight of the jets had an immediate effect on the rebels, many began retreating.
-One jet was hit by heavy machine gun fire and forced to withdraw, more aircraft were called in while the rebels continued to retreat.
-A squadron based at SAS HQ were also dispatched and landed on the beach after flying in very low to avoid detection.
+From the radio, the jets were given targets.
+They would have to drop 500 lb bombs on positions less than 60 yards from the gun crew.
+Just the sight of the jets had an immediate effect on the rebels, many of whom began retreating.
+One jet was hit by heavy machine-gun fire and forced to withdraw; more aircraft were called in while the rebels continued to retreat.
+A squadron based at SAS HQ was also dispatched and landed on the beach after flying in very low to avoid detection.
 A second air strike began as they were landing.

-By 10.30am the rebels were forced to retreat in numbers, the wounded were loaded on to the helicopters and flown back to HQ.
+By 10:30 a.m., the rebels were forced to retreat in numbers.
+The wounded were loaded onto helicopters and flown back to HQ.

 SAS casualties included two dead and two seriously wounded.

-In Britain the battle received no publicity, the gallantry awards not awarded until some four years after the event.
-The 9 SAS soldiers present at the battle of Mirbat on 19 July 1972 were
+In Britain, the battle received no publicity, and the gallantry awards were not awarded until some four years after the event.
+The nine SAS soldiers present at the Battle of Mirbat on 19 July 1972 were:

-▪ Staff Sergeant Talaiasi Labalaba (Killed in Action) (pictured below)
+• Staff Sergeant Talaiasi Labalaba (Killed in Action) (memorial pictured below)

 Mission Accomplished